systemli/userli/hugo/content/getting-started/_index.md

 This installs all dependencies, creates a database and database user (name: userli, password: userli), and installs the userli code at `/var/www/userli`.
-It is accessible via http://localhost:8080.
+It is accessible via [http://localhost:8080](http://localhost:8080).
+There, you can create the first domain and user for your instance.

 {{% alert theme="danger" %}}Do not run this configuration in production.{{% /alert %}}